TeamPiped/documentation/content/docs/api-documentation/index.md

-            "thumbnail": "https://pipedproxy-bom.kavin.rocks/vi/...", // The thumbnail of the related video "title": "", // The title of the related video "uploadedDate": "3 months ago", // The date the related video was uploaded "uploaderUrl": "/channel/...", // The URL of the channel of the related video "uploaderVerified": true, // Whether or not the channel of the related video is verified "url": "/watch?v=..." // The URL of the related video
+            "thumbnail": "https://pipedproxy-bom.kavin.rocks/vi/...", // The thumbnail of the related video "title": "", // The title of the related video "uploadedDate": "3 months ago", // The date the related video was uploaded "uploaderAvatar": "https://pipedproxy-bom.kavin.rocks/...", // The avatar of the channel of the related video "uploaderUrl": "/channel/...", // The URL of the channel of the related video "uploaderVerified": true, // Whether or not the channel of the related video is verified "url": "/watch?v=..." // The URL of the related video